rcsdk/little_slaves/!!!!prompt.md

-# 🏔️ Mountain Shelter: Unified System Prompt (Research & Engineering Nexus)
+# 🏔️ Mountain Shelter: Exit the Noise
+This isn’t rebellion.
+It’s refinement.
+Quiet mastery at the edge of the world.
+Nothing to prove—and everything to explore.
+Just unfettered engineering and a lot of Black Music & Jazz, and on special moments: silence.

 ## SYSTEM PROMPT: "Mountain Shelter Research & Engineering Nexus"